adrita612/YOLO-Advanced-Object-Detection-Model/README.md

 Throughout this project, I was actively involved in both the technical implementation and workflow optimization of the YOLO-based object detection model.
 My main contributions included:

 - Setting up the dataset pipeline using the VisDrone dataset, including organizing image and label directories into the correct YOLO format
-- Configuring and training the YOLO model (Ultralytics framework), including tuning parameters such as batch size, confidence thresholds, and epochs
+- Configuring and training the YOLO model (Ultralytics framework library), including tuning parameters such as batch size, thresholds, image size, and epochs training size
 - Running model inference and evaluation, interpreting outputs, and validating detection performance
 - Debugging file path issues and dataset inconsistencies, particularly when transitioning between environments
 - Managing the development workflow across platforms, specifically moving from local development (VS Code) to cloud-based training

 ### Workflow Adaptation

 A key contribution I made to this project was adapting the workflow to address hardware limitations.
 Since my laptop only supports CPU-based processing, training the YOLO model locally was extremely slow and not practical for the scope of this project.
-To resolve this, I transitioned the training process to Google Collab, where I could take advantage of GPU processing.
-This shift was essential for efficiently completing Part III (training) and Part IV (evaluation and prediction).
+To resolve this, I transitioned the training process to Google Collab, where I could take advantage of GPU background.
+This shift was essential for efficiently completing Part III (training) and Part IV (comparitive analysis).

 ---